yanaerobe/yanaerobe.github.io/_tabs/aboutme.md

 order: 4
 ---

-> I'm currently interested in `configuring SBCs`.
+> I'm currently interested in `intranet penetration`.
 Please reach out to me for any experience sharing. :wink:
 {:.prompt-tip}